 - Focus on Research and Feeding Trials – The 2018 FDA study has sparked a wave of research and feeding trials into the effects of a grain-free diet.

-The Top 10 Worst Dog Food Brands of 2023
+Our Worst Dog Food Brands

 All pet foods are not created equal but most of the low-quality dog food brands have a few things in common.
 Some of the worst brands on the market load up their products with inexpensive fillers like corn and wheat products – their products also tend to be carb-heavy instead of meat-based.